Small-leaved Lime - Tilia cordata

 Records are widespread over much of England and into Wales.

-Locally common in Charnwood Forest but rare elsewhere in Leicestershire & Rutland.
+Locally common as a native species in Charnwood Forest but rare elsewhere in Leicestershire & Rutland.
 In the 1979 Flora survey of Leicestershire it was found in 22 of the 617 tetrads.

 Leicestershire & Rutland Map